ARM-software/sbsa-acs/README.md

 ## Feedback, contributions and support

  - For feedback, use the GitHub Issue Tracker that is associated with this repository.
- - For support, please send an email to "support-enterprise-acs@arm.com" with details.
+ - For support, send an email to "support-enterprise-acs@arm.com" with details.
  - Arm licensees may contact Arm directly through their partner managers.
  - Arm welcomes code contributions through GitHub pull requests.
 See GitHub documentation on how to raise pull requests.